Artwork description:

 My Style: Psychorealism

 My works are a depiction of psychological and emotional states, whether existing or desired.
-So in this sense, I can’t call them surrealistic, as surrealism is based on dreams and unconscious, but rather "psycorealistic" or subjectively realistic.
+So in this sense, I can’t call them surrealistic, as surrealism is based on dreams and unconscious, but rather "psychorealistic" or subjectively realistic.

 The “realistic” part is very important to me.
-I want to make my images as believable as possible, therefore I like to keep little imperfections like wrinkles on clothes or wall cracks untouched, or should I say unre-touched.
+I want to make my images as believable as possible, therefore I like to keep little imperfections like wrinkles on clothes or wall cracks untouched, or should I say unretouched.

 At the same time, my goal is to surprise the viewer and make their jaws drop, simultaneously finding comfort, relief, and release in what they see.